brian-carroll/elm_c_wasm/NOTES.md

 # Reducing encoding/decoding in the Elm Architecture

+## notes on Closure caching

 Tried using a cache to reduce encoding and decoding but we end up with cache invalidation issues
 - I tried removing everything from cache on first usage but that includes the TEA functions themselves
+- optimisations for the TEA functions
+  - we know our wrapped versions can't be copied, so we can skip full equality check for this
+- The same Closures get added loads of times and only removed about 1/4 of the time
   - can do an equality check every time we add, to avoid infinite growth, but deep equality is expensive
+- Things like Cmd.map being done in JS is craziness and the cache doesn't solve it

+## Customize Platform/Scheduler modules

 Need a different, less generic way, that knows about TEA and is specific to it Can we just do cacheing on Cmd and Sub callbacks?
 Can we actually just understand the structure of those and figure out which ones are the actual callbacks?